-IKEA has announced a UK launch date for its Buy Back scheme, which allows customers to sell their used furniture back to the company.
+IKEA has pushed back the UK launch date for its Buy Back scheme, which allows customers to sell their used furniture back to the company.

-The Buy Back scheme, which launches on 27th November in the UK and Ireland, will give sellers a voucher worth up to 50% of the original cost of their IKEA furniture, depending on its condition.
+The Buy Back scheme will give sellers a voucher worth up to 50% of the original cost of their IKEA furniture, depending on its condition.
 The second-hand items will then be resold in a dedicated area of the Swedish homeware giant’s stores.

 IKEA says the buyback program is designed to encourage re-use and recycling and ‘help its customers take a stand against excessive consumption this Black Friday and in the years to come’ by making sustainable living ‘more simple and accessible’.